kemitchell/legalversioning.com/README.md

-# reviewersedition.org
+# legalversioning.com

-an single-page explainer site for the Reviewers Edition system
+a single-page explainer site for the Legal Versioning system